Pharos (crater)

 Pharos (/ˈfɛərɒs/ FAIR-oss) is the largest known impact crater on Neptune's moon Proteus.
-It is named after the island of Pharos, and is the only named surface feature on Proteus as of 2024.
-It measures 10–15 km deep and has a diameter of around 250 km, making it more than half the diameter of Proteus itself.
-Debris ejected from the impact that created Pharos may have formed Hippocamp, a small moon whose orbit is unusually close to Proteus's.
+It is named after the island of Pharos, and is the only named surface feature on Proteus as of 2026.
+It is a degraded feature measuring 10–15 km deep with a diameter of around 250 km, making it more than half the diameter of Proteus itself.
+Debris ejected from its formative impact event may have formed Hippocamp, a small moon whose orbit is unusually close to Proteus's.

 Observation and naming

 Pharos was first discovered in the Voyager 2 spacecraft's flyby of Neptune and its system of moons on 25 August 1989, being one of the first identifiable features on Proteus.
 The discovery of Proteus (then provisionally designated S/1989 N 1) itself was announced roughly two months prior on 7 July 1989 as Voyager 2 approached the Neptune system.
 The impact basin was provisionally named in a 1992 paper by Steven K. Croft after the island of Pharos, whose only surviving remnant is the Ras el-Tin promontory in modern-day Alexandria, Egypt.
 The name was officially approved by the International Astronomical Union (IAU) in 1994.